18F/uswds-jekyll/pages/training/overview.md

 ## Working groups

-We provide technical support in the use of our HPCs to approved SCINet and AI COE working groups.
+SCINet provides technical support in the use of our HPCs to approved SCINet and AI COE working groups.
 Information about these groups can be [found here](https://scinet.usda.gov/working-groups)